skwp/dotfiles/README.md

 restores the only feature that I felt was 'broken' which is the Ctrl-R reverse history search.

 While I am not going to support bash out of the box here, YADR _should_ work with bash if you just source the _aliases_ file.
-However, I recommend taking 5 mins and upgrading to zsh with this completely automated command courtesy of oh-my-zsh:
+However, you soul will sing if you install zsh.
+I promise.

+**Install zsh pain free, automatically, with no pain:**

     wget --no-check-certificate https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | sh

-Place this as the last line in your ~/.zshrc created by oh-my-zsh:
+**Place this as the last line in your ~/.zshrc created by oh-my-zsh:**

     source ~/.dotfiles/zsh/zshrc

-Lots of things I do every day are done with two or three character mnemonic aliases.
-Please feel free to edit them:
+**Everyday shell commands should be two character mnemonic aliases**

     ae # alias edit
     ar # alias reload

-Here are some of the customizations provided in ~/.dotfiles/zshrc:
+**Customized zsh provided by ~/.dotfiles/zshrc:**

  * Vim mode
  * Bash style ctrl-R for reverse history finder